 How to Write an Agreement in Pages?

-An agreement is similar to a contract in the sense that it is a document that can be used to validate the partnership between companies and people or parties, provide legal backup if ever things don't go according to plan, and even give the parties a set of rules and guidelines for matters such as budget transactions, rents, and leases.
+An agreement is similar to a contract in the sense that it is a legal document that can be used to validate the partnership between companies and people or parties, provide legal backup if ever things don't go according to plan, and even give the parties a set of rules and guidelines for matters such as budget transactions, rents, and leases.
 Do remember that though not all agreements have to be written, being able to present an actual document gives you a more solid foundation in court.

 Writing an agreement can be tough if you do not have an idea of what you're doing and even more so you there is no available platform you can use.
 Don't worry though since Apple Pages has got you covered.
 Available on all Macs, Pages is a word-processing software that allows a person to make easily editable content to get it done quickly.
 And to even further help you are a few tips and tricks you can apply in your agreement making: